Integral points on the congruent number curve

 We are interested in the set of integral points on the curve, defined as

-Given an elliptic curve with Weierstrass equation $y^2=x^3+Ax+B$, Siegel \cite{Siegelint} proved that there are only finitely many integral points, using techniques from the theory of Diophantine approximation.
-Baker \cite[page 45]{Baker} gave the first effective bound on the height of integral points: if an integral point $(x,y)$ exists, then
+Given an elliptic curve with Weierstrass equation $y^2=x^3+Ax+B$, Siegel~\cite{Siegelint} proved that there are only finitely many integral points, using techniques from the theory of Diophantine approximation.
+Baker~\cite[p.45]{Baker} gave the first effective bound on the height of integral points: if an integral point $(x,y)$ exists, then

-Lang \cite[page 140]{LangDioph} conjectured that the number of integral points on an elliptic curve should be bounded only in terms of its rank.
-This was proven for elliptic curves with integral $j$-invariant \cite[Theorem~A]{SilvermanSie} and for elliptic curves with bounded Szpiro ratio \cite[Theorem~0.7]{HS}.
-The curves $\E_D$ satisfy both of these properties, and more specifically the theorems show that there exists some constant $C$, such that
+Lang~\cite[p.140]{LangDioph} conjectured that the number of integral points on a (quasi)minimal Weierstrass equation of an elliptic curve should be bounded only in terms of its rank.
+This was proven for elliptic curves with integral $j$-invariant~\cite[Theorem~A]{SilvermanSie} and for elliptic curves with bounded Szpiro ratio~\cite[Theorem~0.7]{HS}.
+The curves $\E_D$ satisfy both of these properties, and more specifically the theorems show that there exists some constant $C$ that is computable but not made explicit, such that